 Aim: Stamps and Beads Activity

-To provide a hands-on, interactive learning experience that strengthens the child's understanding of the decimal system and place value while building confidence in number reading, writing, and interpretation through Montessori-inspired materials.
+This hands-on approach helps children grasp the decimal system and place value while boosting their confidence in reading, writing, and interpreting numbers using Montessori-inspired materials.

 Description:

 This activity utilizes a specially designed box containing four compartments filled with cardboard stamps to help children understand the concept of place value.
-The rightmost compartment holds green stamps with a single unit printed on them.
-The adjacent compartment contains blue stamps marked with the number 10.
+The rightmost compartment holds green stamps, each representing a single unit, while the adjacent compartment contains blue stamps marked with the number 10, symbolizing ten units.
 Next to it are red stamps denoting 100, followed by another set of green stamps representing 1000.
-Accompanying the stamps are squared paper, three colored pencils (red, blue, and green), and a writing pad.
-For demonstration purposes, the Golden Bead Material (Static Part) is also included.
+Along with the stamps, there are squared paper, three colored pencils (red, blue, and green), and a writing pad.
+For demonstration purposes, the Golden Bead Material (Static Part) is also provided, which helps in visualizing and manipulating the different place values in a tactile way.

 Steps for Conducting the Activity: